llvm/mlir-www/website/content/getting_started/TestingGuide.md

 Always apply common sense when naming functions and variables.
 Encoding too much information in names makes the tests less readable and less maintainable.

 Trust your judgment.
-When in doubt, consult your future self: "Will this still make sense to me six months from now?"
+When in doubt, consult your "future self": _"Will this still make sense to me six months from now?_"

 #### Final Points - Key Principles